 Safenet Services has the tools to help you break free from domestic violence.

-As of March 27, 2020, Safenet Services is temporarily modifying a few of our services and how we serve clients due to the COVID-19 pandemic.
+As of June 1, Safenet Services is beginning our office reopening phase.
 The following text in red is our current procedures.

 Safenet Services Mission is creating a safe, healthy, supportive environment for women and families healing from the consequences of domestic violence, sexual assault and stalking.